 What an Impact Driver Is

-An impact driver is shaped like a drill but usually it is shorter and smaller.
+Shaped like a drill, an impact driver is usually shorter and smaller.
 It has many of the same features as a drill, such as a handle, trigger, and a type of chuck called a hex collet.

-The difference between an impact driver and a drill is that an impact driver delivers the sequential bursts of power users often try to get with drills more effectively.
+The difference between an impact driver and a drill is that an impact driver delivers more effectively the sequential bursts of power users often try to get with drills, which are achieved with the spring-loaded concussive force mechanism inside the tool.
 It delivers those bursts automatically, without the user having to do anything.

 An impact driver also drills at a constant speed as needed and draws upon the bursting action when the driver senses resistance in the work material.

-Impact drivers powered by air compressors have long been used in the garage for vehicles.
+Impact drivers have long been used in the garage for vehicles.
 Small, cordless, lightweight impact drivers are a newer tool for home improvement.

 Driving fasteners with great torque is the forte of impact drivers, not drilling holes.
 While you can use an impact driver in a pinch to drill a hole, that's not what it's best used for.